MIDOSS/MOHID-Cmd/docs/subcommands.rst

 .. warning::
-    The :command:`monte-carlo` sub-command is presently under active development, so frequent updates and changes in the code and associated documentation in the ref:`monte-carlo-sub-command` section should be expected.
+    The :command:`monte-carlo` sub-command is presently under active development, so frequent updates and changes in the code and associated documentation in the :ref:`monte-carlo-sub-command` section should be expected.

 The :command:`monte-carlo` sub-command prepares an MPI job to execute a collection of MIDOSS-MOHID runs, typically for a Monte Carlo experiment.